Chris10668/Chris10668/README.md

 - 💞️ I’m looking to collaborate on Retailing
 - 📫 How to reach me ckduck1066@duck.com
 - 😄 Pronouns: he, him, you
-- ⚡ Fun fact: God exists and his number (3) is plainly evident throughout the universe, and I studied science at Cambridge Uni, and so I am almost as clever as Sheldon!
+- ⚡ Fun fact: God exists and his number (3) is plainly evident throughout the universe, and I studied science at Cambridge Uni, and so I am almost as clever as Sheldon.
 It is
-- It is not just that fact makes me sure God exists, the habitable life Universe is so astronomically unlikely!
+- It is not just that fact makes me sure God exists, the habitable life Universe is so astronomically unlikely
 - (and I do mean very very very very very unlikely with loads of zeroes before it).
-- and the multiverse was created by a desperate atheist, desperate to try and remove the proof that others had found for God's existence.
-Desperate because he forgot about the    -  LAW of Conservation of Energy Conservation in a closed system, the Universe or Universes in the case of the 'so-called' multiverse.
+- The multiverse WAS created by a desperate atheist, so desperate to try and remove the proof that others had found for God's existence.     -  LAW of Conservation of Energy.
+So desperate because he forgot about the Conservation in a closed system, the Universe or Universes in the case of the 'so-called' multiverse.
 The same LAW which is was proven by science!

 - When they predicted and then discovered the existence of a neutrino (something I'm convinced they'll never do for the multiverse!)